Cyber hack of UK's Three puts customer information at risk

-Three, one of Britain's biggest mobile phone companies, said on Thursday hackers had accessed its customer upgrade database after using employee logins.
+(Reuters) - Three, one of Britain's biggest mobile phone companies, said late on Thursday hackers had accessed its customer upgrade database after using employee logins.

 "This upgrade system does not include any customer payment, card information or bank account information," Three spokesman Nicholas Carter told Reuters in an email.

-The company, part of CK Hutchison Holdings Ltd (0001.HK), said that over the last four weeks Three has seen an increasing level of attempted handset fraud.
+The company, part of CK Hutchison Holdings Ltd, said that over the last four weeks Three has seen an increasing level of attempted handset fraud.

 "To date, we have confirmed approximately 400 high-value handsets have been stolen through burglaries and eight devices have been illegally obtained through the upgrade activity," Carter said.